kankankankankankan/github-trending/README.md

 ## Css

+* 【2025-08-08】[vinceliuice / WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme) - MacOS like theme for all gtk based desktops
 * 【2025-08-01】[tw93 / weekly](https://github.com/tw93/weekly) - 🩴 潮流技术周刊，记录我的不枯燥生活，每周一早发布~
 * 【2025-07-29】[mylinuxforwork / dotfiles](https://github.com/mylinuxforwork/dotfiles) - The ML4W Dotfiles for Hyprland - An advanced and full-featured configuration for the dynamic tiling window manager Hyprland.
 Ready to install with the Dotfiles Installer app with setup scripts for Arch, Fedora and openSuse.
 * 【2025-07-22】[Chainlift / liftkit](https://github.com/Chainlift/liftkit) - Components from design to production